-If you attempt to run a Gear VR APK that has not been correctly signed with an osig, you will get the error message “thread priority security exception make sure the apk is signed”.
+If you attempt to run an Oculus mobile APK that has not been correctly signed with an osig, you will get the error message “thread priority security exception make sure the apk is signed”.

 We recommend removing your osig before building a final APK for submission to the Oculus Store.
 When your application is approved, Oculus will modify the APK so that it can be used on all devices.
 See Building Mobile Apps for Submission to the Oculus Store for more information.

 Entitlement checking is used to protect apps from unauthorized distribution.
 It is disabled by default in Unity.
 Entitlement checking is not required for development, but it is required for submitting an application to the Oculus Store.

 For more information and instructions, see Getting Started and Checking Entitlements in our Platform guide.